Ireland, Itinerary

 Visit Doonagore Castle on Doolin’s Outskirts

 Ireland is estimated to have around 30,000 castles and castle ruins.
 With so many castles in such a small country, everyone will have their own favorites.
-If you ask me, I’ll tell you Doonagore Castle was without question my favorite!
+If you ask me, I’ll tell you Doonagore Castle was without question my favorite.

 As you drive south out of Doolin, you’ll come to a bend in the road with the castle on your left.
 Keeping it to your left, there are a couple pull-offs where you can get out to admire the castle up close.
 Be careful when parking at these pull-offs.
 The roads are narrow and because of the bend, it can be difficult for other drivers to see you.